summerela/UWFoster_python_bootcamp/README.md

 # python_bootcamp2018
-Python Bootcamp for UW Foster Business School
+Python Bootcamp for UW Foster School of Business